2 children die in Cleveland house fire from their injuries

 Fire happened early Sunday morning

-CLEVELAND, Ohio (WOIO)- According to a Cleveland Fire Department official, two of the three children injured in a West 54th house fire have died.
+CLEVELAND, Ohio (WOIO)- According to a Cleveland Fire Department official, two of the three children injured in a West 54th Street house fire early Sunday morning have died.

-A total of eight people were injured in the fire on Cleveland’s West Side early Sunday morning.
+The Cuyahoga County Medical Examiner identified one of the victims as Myla Leary, 9.

-Cleveland firefighters said the victims are five adults and three children, including a set of twins.
+Cleveland firefighters said five adults and one other child remain hospitalized with injuries suffered in the fire.

 “Firefighters did an aggressive job to find them in the third-floor attic and they had to remove them and hand them down to firefighters on the ladders on the outside,” said Angelo Calvillo, Chief, Cleveland Fire Department.